Individual Income Tax

 Part-year residents must file an Idaho income tax return if their gross income from all sources while a resident and gross income from Idaho sources while a nonresident is more than $2,500.

 Nonresidents must file an Idaho income tax return if their gross income from Idaho sources is more than $2,500.
 This includes special-case Idaho residents, who are domiciled in Idaho but are considered nonresidents for income tax purposes.
 Special-case Idaho residents don't have to file an Idaho income tax return if they're absent from the state for at least 445 days in a 15-month period.
-However, they must meet certain qualifications, which are listed on page 2 of our publication, Residency Status and Idaho Source Income.
+However, they must meet certain qualifications.
+Contact us if you have questions.

 Gross Income means all income from all sources before applying expenses or deductions.
 This includes compensation for services, gross income of a business, interest, rents, dividends, and gains from the sale of property.
 It also includes a partner's or shareholder's share of the gross income of a partnership or S corporation, which is different than the net amount reported on the federal Schedule K-1.